AsianGod160/ml_workout_wearable/README.md

 - **Buffer Sizes:** Tweak `CL_BURST_LEN`, `RC_BURST_LEN` in `imu_printer.ino` to adjust window lengths.
 - **Battery & Power:** Ensure 3.3 V supply to sensors; the Nano 33 BLE’s regulator handles USB power or LiPo input.
 ---

-## 📄 License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.

----